 What to do next

 There are a few essential things you need to do before you join us, including registering with the University and activating your IT account.
-Further information can be found the Welcome pages and in your welcome pack.
+Further information can be found the Welcome pages.

 If you are taking a Joint Honours (50/50) or Major/Minor (75/25) programme you will be studying more than one subject and so should also consult the information from your other department.
 See the full list of department welcome pages.